Is Venmo Safe? What You Need To Know

 Venmo is a peer-to-peer payment platform that lets people send money back and forth.
 It’s one of a few cash apps available.
 Venmo differs from its parent company, PayPal, in that it provides a more casual way to send funds.
 It also has a social aspect to it — the app is designed to send money only to people you know.

-Sending, receiving and withdrawing money is free unless you want to send funds instantly or withdraw cash from an out-of-network ATM.
+Sending, receiving and withdrawing money is free unless you want to send funds instantly, send money directly from your credit card or withdraw cash from an out-of-network ATM.

 Is Venmo Safer Than PayPal?

 Based on the fact that it’s designed to move money to and from people you know and trust, Venmo could be safer than PayPal.
 If you’re wondering whether you can get scammed on Venmo, that all depends on how well you know the person you’re sending or receiving money from.

 Recently, Venmo users have been receiving notifications that they’ve received money from people they don’t know.
 While it could be an honest mistake in some instances, it also could be a scam.
 Under no circumstances should you send the money back to the person or you could end up losing your money.
 Instead, contact Venmo immediately.